-CWA recommends certain clients, depending on client's investment objectives and risk tolerance, invest in the CTAS, the Natural Resources Income Strategy and the Next Generation Strategy.
-CWA earns an additional fee of .25% for CTAS and up to .75% for the Natural Resources Income Strategy and Next Generation Strategy.
+CWA recommends certain clients, depending on the client's investment objectives and risk tolerance, invest in the CTAS, the Natural Resources Income Strategy and the Next Generation Strategy.
+CWA earns an additional fee of .25% for CTAS and up to .75% for the Natural Resources Income Strategy, Next Generation Strategy and Quant Alpha Large Capitalization Strategy.
 Clients must approve an investment in these strategies and acknowledge the additional fees charged.
-Clients are under no obligation to invest in either of these strategies.
+Clients are under no obligation to invest in any of these strategies.

-CWA Asset Management Group, LLC has certain investment adviser representatives that are licensed insurance agents with 5th Avenue Brokerage, LLC, Calusa River LLC, Liberty Wolfe Enterprises, LLC and/or Capital Wealth Advisors, Inc., insurance firms owned by Blaine Ferguson and William Beynon, who are owners of CWA.
+CWA Asset Management Group, LLC has certain investment adviser representatives that are licensed insurance agents with LWPB Insurance, LLC, 5th Avenue Brokerage, LLC (d/b/a CWA Brokerage), LLC Calusa River LLC, Liberty Wolfe Enterprises, LLC and/or Capital Wealth Advisors, Inc., insurance firms owned by Blaine Ferguson and William Beynon, who are owners of CWA.
 Such services could be offered to the clients; however, clients are not obligated to purchase such insurance products.
+LW Consulting, LLC and LWPD Insurance are affiliates of Liberty Wolf Enterprises, LLC, however, CWA clients will not be sold any insurance through either LW Consulting or LWPD Insurance.

-Certain owners of CWA, William Beynon, Blaine Ferguson, Lewis Johnson, Joseph Moglia, and portfolio manager, Kevin Erndl, have an interest in CWA Risk Management, LLC and Sentry Insurance Advisors, LLC an entity that offers Property and Casualty Insurance for home, auto, liability and such other insurance policies.
+Certain owners of CWA, William Beynon, Blaine Ferguson, Lewis Johnson, Joseph Moglia, and a portfolio manager, Kevin Erndl, have an interest in CWA Risk Management, LLC and Sentry Insurance Advisors, LLC an entity that offers Property and Casualty Insurance for home, auto, liability and such other insurance policies.
 Such services could be offered to CWA clients under no obligation to purchase.
-To mitigate these conflicts, all shared personnel comply with the compliance programs, and Code of Ethics of CWA and Gyroscope.
+To mitigate these conflicts, all shared personnel comply with the compliance programs, and Code of Ethics of CWA and FTIS.
 Individuals are committed to allocating time to CWA as deemed necessary to execute their fiduciary and other duties and responsibilities to CWA.